devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 - [`Snowflake_code/customer_details.sql`](./Snowflake_code/customer_details.sql)
 - [`Snowflake_code/booking_details.sql`](./Snowflake_code/booking_details.sql)

-In DBT Cloud, I connected to Snowflake by adding:  Account ID, Database , Warehouse
+In DBT Cloud, I connected to Snowflake by adding the necessary details, including: Account ID, Database , Warehouse.

-### DBT Concepts File
-I created a file called `dbt_concepts` to document all the DBT concepts I’m learning while building this project.

 ### `profiles.yml` -

-`profiles.yml` file configures the connection between DBT and Snowflake.
-It defines how DBT should authenticate and connect to our Snowflake data warehouse.
-When we run DBT commands, such as dbt run or dbt test, the profiles.yml file tells DBT how to connect to our Snowflake database using the specified configuration.
-By setting up the target as dev, DBT uses the connection details under the dev output.
-This setup is flexible and allows us to add other environments like prod for production-level settings if needed.
+When we run DBT commands, such as dbt run or dbt test, the `profiles.yml` file tells DBT how to connect to our Snowflake database using the specified configuration.
+By setting up the target as dev, DBT uses the connection details under the dev output.This setup is flexible and allows us to add other environments like prod for production-level settings if needed.

 - [`profiles.yml`](dbt/profiles.yml)

 ### `dbt_project.yml` -

 The dbt_project.yml file is the configuration file that tells DBT how to run your project.
 It contains essential details about the project, including its name, version, profiles, model configuration, and more.

 - [`dbt_project.yml`](dbt/dbt_project.yml)

-### Seeds -
+### `Seeds` -

-In DBT, seeds are CSV files that we can load as tables into our database.
-I have used **4 seed files** in this project to load static data.
+In DBT, seeds are CSV files that are loaded into the database as tables.
+For this project, I used **4 seed files** to load static data into the database.

 - [`seeds`](dbt/seeds)

 ### `sources.yml` -